Who We Are

-June, a qualified Therapist and Welfare Officer, co-ordinates and manages Esther Community Enterprise.
+June, a qualified Social Worker and Welfare Officer, co-ordinates and manages Esther Community Enterprise.
 She is certified in the area of Health and Hygiene.
 Her empathy and commitment to our beneficiaries derives from her employment history in social services of 17 years, working in the areas of Mental Health, Children and Families and the Elderly.

 She demonstrates the necessary creative flair and business acumen to sustain and manage the enterprise.
 June has extensive experience in people participation, networking and social cohesion.

 June has written a book about her journey which is on Amazon.
-For a signed copy, please click to purchase.
+For a signed copy, please click to purchase

 On the 10th June 2016 - The Queens 90th Birthday Honour List, June was awarded an MBE for being Founder and CEO and providing a service to the disadvantaged.